layilin/SP23-33852/_texts/sc-page112.md

 [112]()

-- Fraudful,[^f112n1] their weight of sugar to increase.
+- Fraudful, their weight of sugar to increase.[^f112n1]
 - Far be such guile from Britain's honest swains.
 - Such arts, awhile, the unwary may surprise,
 - And benefit the Impostor; but, ere long, [460]